338rajesh/gbox/README.md

 ### Closed Shapes

-Methods for working with curves (at present in a plane).
+Methods for working with closed shapes (at present in a plane).
 For all the shapes the following four common properties are defined

 + `locus`: `Points` kind of object containing the points along the locus of the shape.
 The number of points defaults to 100 but can be set to a desired number.